Sabine Moussier

-Sabine Moussier ([saˈβine muˈsjeɾ]; born Diana Sabine Moussier on July 12, 1966 in Leverkusen, North Rhine-Westphalia, West Germany) is a German-Mexican actress who is best known for her villainous roles in Televisa's telenovelas, such as María Isabel, El privilegio de amar, Entre el amor y el odio, La madrastra, Amar sin límites, Piel de otoño, Amor sin maquillaje, Las tontas no van al cielo, Mi pecado, Abismo de pasión, La malquerida, Que te perdone Dios, Sueño de amor, Me declaro culpable and Perdona nuestros pecados.
+Diana Sabine Moussier ([saˈβine muˈsjeɾ]; born on July 12, 1968) is a Mexican actress who is best known for her villainous roles in Televisa's telenovelas, such as María Isabel, El privilegio de amar, Entre el amor y el odio, La madrastra, Amar sin límites, Piel de otoño, Amor sin maquillaje, Las tontas no van al cielo, Mi pecado, Abismo de pasión, La malquerida, Que te perdone Dios, Sueño de amor, Me declaro culpable and Perdona nuestros pecados.
 She starred as the protagonist in Ni contigo ni sin ti.

 Biography

-Moussier was born on July 12, 1966 in Leverkusen, North Rhine-Westphalia, West Germany.
-While still a very small child, Moussier and her mother left Europe and immigrated to Mexico.
-Moussier had a quiet childhood in Ciudad De Mexico, Mexico, where as a teenager she took an interest in acting and she attended Televisa's Centro de Educación Artística.
+Diana Sabine Moussier was born on July 12, 1966, in Leverkusen, North Rhine-Westphalia, West Germany.
+Her mother was from Sinaloa, Mexico, and her father was from Mexico City.
+During her pregnancy, her mother temporarily moved to Germany.
+Shortly after her birth, both returned to Mazatlán, Sinaloa, where Moussier grew up.
+Throughout her childhood and youth, her mother made her believe that her real name was Diana Sabine Kronz Moussier, based on a fake birth certificate.
+Additionally, she told her that her father was a German man whom she had separated from due to circumstances related to the Berlin Wall.